Who is this site for?

 This started out as my venting blog and sometimes it still is.
 I try to talk about the issues that matter to me and sometimes I talk about ordinary, everyday Mormonism.
-I have a particular interest in LDS women’s issues–but I am not a supporter of the Ordain Women movement, so I’m approaching these issues from a Follow-the-Prophet perspective.
+I have a particular interest in LDS women’s issues from a conservative perspective.

 Who are you?

 I’m a middle-aged woman who joined the church at age seventeen without my family.
 I’m non-traditional in that I’m not very domestic–I can’t do crafts, I’m not much of a cook, I can’t sew, and I don’t love to clean house.
 I’m traditional in that if I see a conflict between what the church says and any other organization or popular standard, I choose church.
 I pray for my doctrines.
-I am not a Republican…or a Democrat…or a member of any other political movement except for on paper, since you have to belong to one to vote in primaries.
+I don’t want the priesthood.
+I am not a Republican…or a Democrat…or a member of any other political movement except for on paper, since you have to belong to one to vote in primaries here.
 I am a moderate independent and if the church has a political stance, you’ll find me there.
-I have three grown children and one grandchild.
+I have three grown children and two granddaughters.

 I’m an author with two traditionally published books on homeschooling and the first draft of a cozy mystery.
 The jury is out on whether or not I can write fiction!
-Learning how was my goal for the year.
+Learning how was my goal for last year (and this year, and as many other years as it takes to figure it out).
 So was learning to play the piano (the keyboard, actually.)
-Don’t invite me to play–it’s painful.
+Don’t invite me to play–it’s painful to listen to me.
 I keep working on it, though.
 I’m always learning something.
 I love history, children’s literature, mysteries, teaching, Primary, and genealogy.

 If you’re looking for me at church, try the Primary room.
 If I’m not there, it’s not for lack of begging and pleading.

 I love a good debate, but it has to be nice.
 Here are the rules: Don’t post gossip (and that includes political gossip.)
 Snopes it first.
 Feel free to disagree with my opinion, but do it properly.